andrei-nejur/f8ld/README.md

 ## This is the repository for f8ld the origami filter mask.
 f8ld is a simple personal mask that can be folded from a single sheet of paper after a contour cut.
 It does not require glue.
 Fold is thought as a replacement for the simple medical mask and it features a filter.
 ## Size and printing
-You can print the pdf file print it either as a single sheet on an a3 printer or as as two a4/letter sheets.
+You can print the pdf file on paper or any sheet material you can easily cut and fold.
+Print it either as a single sheet on an a3 page (like the included PDF template) or as two a4/letter sheets.
+In the latter case you will need to join the pieces with tape.
 The size of the mask can be controlled by scaling the print.
 The pdf as provided is for a large size mask.
+You can test if the mask fits you by measuring the printed page against your face.
+The central octagon should reach from a bit above your nose tip (<1cm) to a bit below your chin tip.
 ## Cut and fold
-Cut allong the thick lines and score the mountain and valley dashed lines.
-Prefold the paper before starting the assembly.
+Cut along the thick lines and score the mountain and valley dashed lines.
+Pre-fold the paper before starting the assembly.
-There is a legend in the pdf file.
+The template folder has the cut template and the assembly instructions.
 ## Filter and fixation to the face
 The mask needs a filter that can be made from any filtering material.
 In the provided images a piece from a medical mask is used.
 You will also need to provide a string (preferably elastic) and tie is through the provided loopholes.